elbarry42/elbarry42/README.md

 </a>
 </div>

-## 🤔 N'hésite pas à me contacter si tu veux discuter :
+---

+## 🤔 Feel free to reach out if you want to chat about:
 - **C** 💻
 - **C++** 🔧

-### Connectons-nous ! 🤝
+### Let’s connect! 🤝
 - [LinkedIn](https://www.linkedin.com/in/elhadj-amadou-barry-157b3b385) 🔗

 ---

-✨ Merci d'avoir visité mon profil, et n'oubliez pas de jeter un coup d'œil à mes projets ! 🚀
+✨ Thanks for visiting my profile, and don’t forget to check out my projects! 🚀